 Melissa cuts her own budget year after year while adding new technology to the public search room and online, improving the user’s experience and access to public records.

 Melissa created and implemented one of the first Veteran ID card programs in the state, providing veterans with an ID card after filing their DD-214 or military discharge papers within the office.
 This allows them to use the card out in the community to acquire various veteran benefits, but also encourages them to voluntarily file their discharges with the County Recorder for safekeeping.
-Melissa takes the Vet ID card program on the road every year by making these accessible to veterans at the county fair and other veteran events.
+Melissa takes the Vet ID card program on the road by making these accessible to veterans at the county fair and other veteran events.

 Melissa has made several positive changes to the Delaware County Recorder’s Office, and she is constantly looking for money-saving ways to improve efficiency from within.